Bryn Mawr Rehab Hospital Services | Prepare for a Stay

 - Be sure you and/or your caregiver have spoken with a care coordinator and that you understand what services you may need after leaving the hospital.

 - Verify your discharge date and time with your nurse or doctor.
 Please plan to be picked up by 9:30 am to give us a chance to prepare your room for the next patient.
-If you cannot leave by this time, please notify your care manager so alternate arrangements can be made.
+If you cannot leave by this time, notify your care manager so alternate arrangements can be made.

 - Retrieve any valuables you have stored in the hospital safe.